pgpartman/pg_partman/doc/pg_partman.md

 **`part_config_sub`**

- * Stores all configuration data for sub-partitioned sets managed by `pg_partman`.
+ * Stores all configuration data for subpartitioned sets managed by `pg_partman`.
  * The **`sub_parent`** column is the parent table of the subpartition set and all other columns govern how that parent's children are subpartitioned.
  * All other columns work the same exact way as their counterparts in either the **`part_config`** table or as the parameters passed to `create_parent()`.